 Blinded Condition (D&D 5e): What It Does and How to Remove It

-If you want the full list, start with our complete guide:
+If you want the birds-eye view first, start with our full tour: D&D conditions explained.

 While you’re blinded: